ionutlng/ResumeAPI/README.md

 ## User Interface
 The user interface provides a simple way to view the CV data in a web browser.
 Each section is displayed on a separate page and includes formatted content with appropriate labels and headings.

-## CLI commands that prints the data to the console
+## 2. CLI commands that prints the data to the console Installation and Usage

 1. Activate the virtual environment from Scripts folder and change directory to ResumeAPI: